elyukai/optolith-database-schema/docs/reference/Race.md

 #### <a name="RaceVariant/common_advantages"></a> `common_advantages?`

 A list of common advantages.
-If common advantages are defined by the base race, leave this field empty.
-This field overrides the same field of the base race, if both are defined.

 - **Type:** List
 - **Items:** <a href="#RaceVariant/common_advantages[]">RaceVariant/common_advantages[]</a>